+In this section, we include further experiments over a more recent model: LLama-3 8B.
+We stick to the same experimental setup of Appendix \ref{sec:appendix_setup} and compare \algname to the same baselines of the main text.
+Specifically, we report the Language Modeling results in Table \ref{tab:llama3_ppl} and Zero-Shot results in Table \ref{tab:LLama3_zero}.
+As we saw in the main text for the case of LLama-2 70B, also in this case, our method offers competitive results (although it does not always result in being the best algorithm in all cases) over the Language Modeling datasets.
+However, it is by a large margin the most performing algorithm, on average, across the Zero-Shot tasks, as clearly shown in Table \ref{tab:LLama3_zero}.
+Overall, the points of strength of \algname stated in the main text also apply to the most recent LLM models.

-\subsubsection{Language Modeling at 60\% and 80\% sparsity}
+\subsection{Language Modeling at 60\% and 80\% Sparsity}

-In Table \ref{tab:lm_60}-\ref{tab:lm_80}, we report the results of \algname over the 3 Language Modeling datasets (WikiText2, C4, and PTB) with the five different models considered in the main text, for 60\% and 80\% sparsity.
+In Table \ref{tab:lm_60}-\ref{tab:lm_80}, we report the results of \algname over the 3 Language Modeling datasets (WikiText2, C4, and PTB) with the five different LLMs considered in the main text, for 60\% and 80\% sparsity.
 In the first case, our approach turns out to be the best one in 23 out of 45 cases, while for 80\% sparsity in 20 out of 45, while is second best in 15 cases.
-It is interesting to notice how at medium sparsity (60\%) all the top-up algorithms, including ours, provide similar results, while the improvement provided by \algname at 80\% (w.r.t. the top-up competitors) in some cases reaches a factor of 2-3x (e.g., with Llama-1 7B for \textsc{multiflow} and Wanda).
+It is interesting to notice how at medium sparsity (60\%) all the top-up algorithms, including ours, provide similar results, while the improvement provided by \algname at 80\% (w.r.t. the top-up competitors) in some cases reaches a factor of 2-3x (e.g., with LLama-1 7B for \textsc{multiflow} and Wanda).

-\subsubsection{Zero-Shot at 60\%, 70\%, and 80\% sparsity}
+\subsection{Zero-Shot at 60\%, 70\%, and 80\% Sparsity}

-In Tables \ref{tab:zeroshot_60}-\ref{tab:zeroshot_80}, we report the results at 60\%, 70\%, and 80\% sparsity of \algname over Zero-Shot tasks with the five different models tested in the main text.
-Here we report the detailed results for each task, while in the main paper, we only reported the average results across the seven tasks.
+In Tables \ref{tab:zeroshot_60}-\ref{tab:zeroshot_80}, we report the results at 60\%, 70\%, and 80\% sparsity of \algname over Zero-Shot tasks with the five different LLMs tested in the main text.
+In particular, we report the detailed results for each task, while in the main text, we only report the average results across the seven tasks.

-\subsubsection{Zero-Shot at 60\%, 70\%, and 80\% sparsity with Magnitude}
+\subsection{Zero-Shot at 60\%, 70\%, and 80\% Sparsity with Magnitude}

 In Tables \ref{tab:magnitude_06}-\ref{tab:magnitude_08}, we report the results of \algname over Zero-Shot tasks using Magnitude pruning.